-See the table (in the column to the right) for the most relevant KMC control tools for configuring, programming, and/or creating graphics for the controller.
+See the table (on the next page) for the most relevant KMC Controls tools for configuring, programming, and/or creating graphics for the controller.
 See the tools' documents or Help systems for more information.

 NOTE: After the controller has been configured, an STE-6010/6014/6017 series analog sensor can be connected to the controller in place of an STE-9000 series digital NetSensor.